masteringmodernpayments/book/background_worker.md

 SuckerPunch::Queue[:banana_queue].async.perform("hi")
 ```

+The drawback to Sucker Punch, of course, is that if the web process falls over then your jobs evaporate.
+This will happen, no two ways about it.
+Errors and deploys will both kill the web process and erase your jobs.

 ### Database Persistence

 The classic, tried-and-true background worker is called [Delayed Job][dj].
 It's been around since 2008 and is battle tested and production ready.
 At my day job we use it to process hundreds of thousands of events every day and it's basically fire and forget.
 It's also easier to use than Sucker Punch.
 Assuming a class like this: